Kevinnota/NED-flow/docs/source/index.rst

 | :code:`mkdir ned_ref_db ; cd ned_ref_db`

 | Download small subset of references:
-| :code:`ned-ref-manager.py --assembly_list ~/NED-flow/example_files/costume_refDB_list.txt`
+| :code:`ned-ref-manager.py --assembly_list NED-flow/example_files/costume_refDB_list.txt`

 Ones the reference asseblies are downloaded its time to index them.
 This is done in Nextflow with the following command.
+Indexing can be done locally, on a slurm or sge cluster.
+In this tutorial we use the slum, but this can be changed with the --executor flagg.

 | Index reference database:
-| :code:`ned.nf --build --refgenomes --executor [local/slurm/sge] --path_reference_dbs '/path/to/ref_db/GCA*'`
+| :code:`ned.nf --build --refgenomes --executor slurm --path_reference_dbs NED-flow/ned_ref_db`

 .. admonition:: Recommendation